morloc-project/morloc-meetup/calendar/aa-2025-08-12-Tues/presentation.md

 ### Your roles

  * be critical (ask why)
+ * be patient (Morloc is in beta, there are lots of sharp edges)
  * let me know if you find bugs, including:
    * unexpected behavior (normal bugs)
+   * poorly documented features
    * bad error messages
-   * undocumented behavior
    * anything that is more harder than it ought to be
-   * any violation of the Morloc principles

- * if possible, take some time to tinker with Morloc on your own time
- * spread the word!
+ * share your work

 ---

 ## Today's agenda

  * Explore three simple CLI tools
- * Compose them into one
+ * Compose them together to make one tool
+ * In the following weeks we'll build on this tool

 ---